companieshouse/api-sdk-node/README.md

 Intended for use when making cross-web-service calls, supporting ERIC and the propagation of authentication details through to other services.

+## Compatible Node versions

+This package has been upgraded to be compatible with Node v24.
+Presently, it's backward compatible with v20 and v18 but compatibility is primarily required for v24 as all CH Node services are in the process of being upgraded to v24.

 ## Quick start

 Use NPM to install the SDK in your project;